pianoholic0120/463084_face/README.md

 #### Fractal Dataset
 > This is the [Fractal Dataset](<https://drive.google.com/drive/folders/1uxK7JaO1NaJxaAGViQa1bZfX6ZzNMzx2>) to download.
-> This is provided by the original DiffuseMix paper.
+> This is provided by the "DiffuseMix : Label-Preserving Data Augmentation with Diffusion Models" paper.